 There’s a lot going on in the world of social media.
 Each week new updates see the platforms change and communication habits follow suit.
-So how can companies keep up?
-Wendy Thompson, founder and managing director of Socialites, explains how businesses can go live with Facebook Live.
+So how can marketers keep up?
+In a new series we talk to people in the industry about what the updates

 One of the worlds’ social networking giants has updated its business page capabilities to become more mobile friendly.
 The change comes after various studies of Kiwi shoppers found mobile use is rampant within New Zealand, particularly with purchasing and researching products.